movsic/looker-core-private/README.md

 1. psc-consumer
     1. lb pointing to the psc producer
 1. git-proxy
-    1. dns configuration to point to the external git repository
+    1. dns configuration to point to the external resources
-    1. lb to forward requests to external git repository
+    1. lb to forward requests to external resources
 1. test-vms
     1. linux and windows vms deployed to the looker vpc to test connectivity